The Daleks’ Master Plan 11-12

 Sue: Really?
 That makes me feel a little better.
 I mean, it’s nearly May and we’re still on William Hartnell!

-Me: Hartnell made loads of episodes.
-The only person who beats him is Tom Baker.
+Me: Hartnell made loads of episodes; only Tom Baker beats him.
 It will get easier, I swear.

-It may have taken them twelve episodes but they certainly saved the best till last.
-To put it bluntly, this episode blew our socks off.
+It may have taken them 12 episodes, but they’ve definitely saved the best till last.
+To put it bluntly, this one blew our socks off.

 Sue: The Daleks should draw him a diagram.

 The Daleks take the piss the only way they know how – they blank him.
 Chen loses his cool and he fires at the Dalek Supreme.
-Supreme isn’t having any of it, and while Chen does make it as far as a corridor (“I almost want him to get away with it”), he is quickly – and unceremoniously – gunned down.
+The Dalek Supreme isn’t amused, and despite making it as far as a nearby corridor (“I almost want him to get away”), Chen is unceremoniously exterminated.

-However, this distraction gives Steven and Sara the opportunity they need to reunite with the Doctor, who immediately picks up the Time Destructor -
+This distraction provides Steven and Sara with the opportunity they need to reunite with the Doctor, who immediately picks up the Time Destructor…

-Sue: He’s going to try to bluff the Daleks with it -
+Sue: He’s going to bluff the Daleks with it.

-Using a Dalek as a shield, the Doctor and his companions make it out of the control room.
-He orders Steven and Sara back to the TARDIS and all hell breaks loose.
+Using a Dalek as a shield, the Doctor orders Steven and Sara to return to the TARDIS as hell begins to break loose.

 Me: How intense is this?